klevi43/GMBackend/README.md

 <a name="Exercise"></a>
 ## Exercise Related Functionality
 Looking for a GET method to see your exercises?
-Go to the [Get a Workout By Id](#Get-Workout-By-Id) section.
+Go to the [Get a Workout By Id](#Get-Workout-By-Id).
 ### 1. Create an Exercise
 ***Create an exercise within an existing workout.***